 The Act requires the owner of any land on which there is a cooling tower system to:

-- each cooling tower system with the department.
-Registration periods are 1, 2 or 3 years, and there is a associated with registration.
+- register each cooling tower system with the department.
+Registration periods are 1, 2 or 3 years, and there is a fee associated with registration.

-- for every cooling tower system on the site, which addresses the following five critical risk factors
+- prepare and implement an RMP for every cooling tower system on the site, which addresses the following five critical risk factors

 - stagnant water, including lack of water recirculation in the cooling tower system, and the presence of dead-end pipework and other fittings in the system